Synchronization in cilia carpets: multiple metachronal waves are stable, but one wave dominates: Abstract

 \section{Abstract}

-Carpets of actively bending cilia can exhibit self-organized metachronal coordination.
-Past research proposed synchronization by hydrodynamic coupling, but if such coupling is strong enough to overcome active phase noise had been addressed only for pairs of cilia.
-Using a multi-scale model calibrated by experimental cilia beat patterns, we find local multi-stability of wave modes.
+Carpets of actively bending cilia represent arrays of biological oscillators that can exhibit self-organized metachronal synchronization in the form of traveling waves of cilia phase.
+This metachronal coordination supposedly enhances fluid transport by cilia carpets.
+Using a multi-scale model calibrated by an experimental cilia beat pattern, we predict multi-stability of wave modes.
 Yet, a single mode, corresponding to a dexioplectic wave, has predominant basin-of-attraction.
-Beyond a characteristic noise strength, we observe an abrupt loss of global synchronization even in finite systems.
+Similar to a ``dynamic'' Mermin-Wagner theorem, relaxation times diverge with system size, which rules out global order in infinite systems.
+In finite systems, we characterize the synchronization transition as function of quenched frequency disorder, using generalized Kuramoto order parameters.
+Our framework termed \textit{Lagrangian Mechanics of Active Systems} allows to predict the direction and stability of metachronal synchronization for given beat patterns.

 Motile cilia are slender cell appendages that bend rhythmically due to the activity of molecular dynein motors inside~\cite{Gray1928}.
-Collections of motile cilia can spontaneously synchronize their bending waves, e.g., in carpets of many cilia on airway epithelium~\cite{Sanderson1981}, as well as on the surface of model organisms, e.g., green alga colonies or unicellular \textit{Paramecium} \cite{Machemer1972,Brumley2012}.
+Collections of motile cilia can spontaneously synchronize their bending waves, e.g., in carpets of many cilia on airway epithelium~\cite{Sanderson1981}, as well as on the surface of model organisms, e.g., green alga colonies or unicellular \textit{Paramecium}~\cite{Machemer1972,Brumley2012}.
 Metachronal coordination manifests itself as a self-organized traveling wave of cilia phase (similar to a Mexican wave in a soccer stadium).
-Numerical models showed that this synchronization is important for efficient fluid transport \cite{Osterman2011,Elgeti2013}.
-Tissue-scale polarity systems align cilia bases \cite{Guirao2010}, ensuring a common direction of the effective stroke of the cilia beat.
-In many species, cilia beat patterns are chiral, e.g., with counter-clockwise motion of cilia during their recovery stroke close to the surface \cite{Machemer1972}.
-The directions of metachronal waves enclose defined angles relative to the direction of the effective stroke \cite{Machemer1972,Knight1954}, presumably set by the chirality of the cilia beat \cite{Meng2020}.
+Numerical models showed that this synchronization is important for efficient fluid transport~\cite{Osterman2011,Elgeti2013}.
+Tissue-scale polarity systems align cilia bases~\cite{Guirao2010}, ensuring a common direction of the effective stroke of the cilia beat.
+In many species, cilia beat patterns are chiral, e.g., with counter-clockwise motion of cilia during their recovery stroke close to the surface~\cite{Machemer1972}.
+The directions of metachronal waves enclose defined angles relative to the direction of the effective stroke~\cite{Machemer1972,Knight1954}, presumably set by the chirality of the cilia beat~\cite{Meng2021}.